2020 Call for Proposals: Rennie Fund for the Study of Epilepsy

 Timeline and Process

-The selection committee will be composed of the director of the Helen Wills Neuroscience Institute (HWNI) and a panel of faculty selected from the HWNI Executive Committee.
+The selection committee is composed of the director of HWNI and a panel of faculty selected from the HWNI membership.

-The selection committee members are asked to rate the proposals based on a rubric created by the selection committee.
-The committee members meet in-person to discuss the applications and make a final recommendation to the director of the HWNI for ultimate determination.
+The selection committee members are asked to rate the proposals based on a rubric created by HWNI.
+The committee members recommendations are forwarded to the director of HWNI for ultimate determination.

-At the completion of the project in (August 2018), a one page progress report will be required.
+At the completion of the project (September 2021), a one page progress report will be required.